 The TOE enforces various mechanisms to prevent itself from being used as an attack vector to its host OS platform.
-Each TOE platform version (Windows and Linux) implements address space layout randomization (ASLR), does not allocate any memory with both write and execute permissions, does not write user-modifiable files to directories that contain executable files, is compiled using stack overflow protection, and is compatible with the security features of its host OS platform.
+The TOE: implements address space layout randomization (ASLR); does not allocate any memory with both write and execute permissions; does not write user-modifiable files to directories that contain executable files; is compiled using stack overflow protection; and is compatible with the security features of its host OS platform.

-Each TOE platform version contains libraries and invokes system APIs that are well-known and explicitly identified.
+The TOE contains libraries and invokes system APIs that are well-known and explicitly identified.

 The TOE has a mechanism to determine its current software version.
 Software updates to the TOE can be acquired by leveraging its OS platform.
-The format of the software update is dependent on the TOE platform version.
 All updates are digitally signed to guarantee their authenticity and integrity.